 Every year California experiences approximately 500 earthquakes that are large enough to be detected and felt by local residents.
 Since Orange County has a number of seismic faults, earthquakes are almost an expected part of living here.
-Residents should be prepared by identifying safe places in each room of their homes and taking other precautions such as securing furniture and checking for gas leaks.
+Residents should be prepared by identifying safe places in each room of their homes and taking other precautions such as securing furniture and having a disaster supplies kit on hand.

 Flooding is one of the area’s most likely disasters.
 Flash floods can strike any time with little or no warning can turn streets and freeways into rivers within seconds.
 Most flash flooding is caused by heavy rains concentrated over an area and also run-off from local hillsides and clogged storm drains.

 Landslides, also known as mudslides or debris flow, occur frequently in rainy seasons.
 These disasters are caused by a variety of factors including earthquakes, rainstorms and fires.
 Landslides can occur quickly, often with little notice, and the best way to prepare is to stay informed about changes in and around your home that could signal that a landslide is likely to occur.